CaptCrunch333/DDEKF/README.md

 [![Dynamic Based Estimator for UAVs withReal-time Identification Using DNN andthe Modified Relay Feedback Test](screencap.jpg)](https://youtu.be/vNNliifjPig)

-This is the code for the 2022 IEEE-access paper: [Dynamic Based Estimator for UAVs withReal-time Identification Using DNN andthe Modified Relay Feedback Test](https://ieeexplore.ieee.org/):
+This is the code for the 2021 IEEE paper: [Dynamic Based Estimator for UAVs withReal-time Identification Using DNN andthe Modified Relay Feedback Test](https://ieeexplore.ieee.org/):

 ## Running examples